📞 Call Now

 The extreme wide shot that perfectly frames the character from head to toe along with balanced visual of scenery around the character can add depth both visually and emotionally or psychologically to a film.

 The perfectly balanced shot may not always feature a character though.
 In some cases, an extreme wide shot is used to feature important objects in the film.
 Again, the goal being to give depth and importance to the scene.
+Understanding shot composition and how elements are arranged within the frame will help you make the most of these wide angles.

-The extreme wide shot is really a great option for a wide array of different situations.
 For an efficient method of showing your character and those that are with the character as well as their relation to the entire background or “universe” of the scene.

 Ideal Angles